What is Inbound Marketing?

 It’s not bad necessarily, but it does reinforce that old saying about how 50% of your advertising spend is wasted (the problem, of course, that you don’t know which 50%).

-And on a human level, people are beginning to revolt against traditional advertising.
-People want to do business with their friends, not the burly guy who can yell the loudest.
+Not to mention, on a human level, people are beginning to revolt against traditional advertising.
+People want to do business with their friends, not the burly guy who can yell the loudest.=

 So what’s the solution?
 Enter Inbound Marketing.